chef/chef-web-docs/chef_master/source/platforms.rst

 Platforms
 =====================================================

 The sections below list the platforms that Chef Software Inc. supports.
-Commercial support is divided into two sections: mainstream support, and extended support.
 There are also several platforms for which support is only available through the community.

 Any platforms or versions not explicitly listed here are unsupported, both commercially and by the community.

-Mainstream support generally follows Chef community support policies which also track the lifecycle policies of the underlying operating system vendor.
-Extended support is offered by Chef Software Inc. in scenarios where, due to customer demand, we offer support beyond the lifecycle defined by the underlying operating system vendor.
+Commercial support generally follows Chef community support policies which also track the lifecycle policies of the underlying operating system vendor.

 In all cases (beyond community support), a maintenance contract with Chef Software Inc. is required in order to open support tickets and get SLA-based support from our support desk.

 Chef Client
 ------------------------------------------------------

-Mainstream Support
+Commercial Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-The following table lists the mainstream support platforms and versions for Chef Client:
+The following table lists the commercially-supported platforms and versions for Chef Client:

 .. list-table::
    :widths: 280 100 120